lord-vesel/dcs-doc/en/dev-docs/ah64d/acq-sources.md

 - If the TADS is being used as an NVS sensor, TADS will be removed from the ACQ selection menu within the same crewstation in which it is being used.
 (See Night Vision System for more information.)

-Acquisition sources may be selected from the WPN or TSD pages by opening the ACQ selection menu (VAB R6).
+Acquisition sources may be selected from the WPN, TSD, or FCR pages by opening the ACQ selection menu (VAB R6).
 Acquisition sources that are available for selection will be displayed, with the current ACQ selection boxed.

 ![ ](img/img-287-1-screen.jpg)